Mr. Moore's Email |

 ![]() |

-Current Work: Essay Writing Students are required to use Microsoft Word for class submissions.
+Current Work: Novel Study Students are required to use Microsoft Word for class submissions.
 (Google SharePoints, Adobe pdf's and Macintosh .Pages files are not compatible with school technology and will not be accepted.)
 Microsoft Word is available free of charge for all UCDSB students.
 Failing that, please install Open Office and "Save As" .docx

 Slideshow of the thinkers studied in class.